Novel Exosome Technologies Are Going to Transform Healthcare

 Why now?

-Yet, the technological complexity of selecting and analysing exosomes has hampered the field.
+Yet, the technological complexity of selecting and analysing EVs has hampered the field.
 There are indeed many confounding factors, such as lipoproteins and other circulating particles, which are difficult to distinguish from each other.
-Exosomes are also very heterogeneous.
-ISEV (International Society for Extracellular Vesicles) proposed the first experimental guidelines for exosomes in 2014 and updated them in 2018.
+EVs are also very heterogeneous.
+ISEV (International Society for Extracellular Vesicles) proposed the first experimental guidelines for EVs in 2014 and updated them in 2018.
 The latest exponential progress has still managed to outgrow the recently agreed criteria.
 It follows that some of the past experiments should now be redesigned and many former conclusions would be hard to reconcile.
 Observers were awaiting more compelling results and remained to be convinced.

-Novel exosome technologies can transform healthcare forever.
+Novel EV technologies can transform healthcare forever.

 Transforming the standard of care